Kelvin-Helmholtz timescale

 given its potential energy and kinetic energy (i.e., through the

-- the time for a body to radiate away its kinetic energy (thermal energy) given its current luminosity.
+the time in which a body would radiate away its kinetic energy (thermal energy) given its current luminosity.

 I've also seen the term thermal timescale used regarding a different